Naveen Jain: Bluedot

 Jain is founder and CEO of Bluedot.
 Started in 2015, Bluedot licenses research from United States Department of Energy national labs for commercialization.
 Jain is founder and CEO of Bluedot's spinoff Viome (founded in 2016).
 Viome provides nutritional genomics testing and analysis services, especially of the gut flora, and provides dietary advice.

 Other activities

 Jain is a member of the board of Kairos Society, a non-profit network of undergraduate entrepreneurs, founded by his son.

 He is also on the board of the Xprize Foundation and Singularity University.
 In collaboration with his wife, the Anu and Naveen Jain Women’s Safety Xprize was launched in October 2016 and was intended to run until June 2018, with a goal of awarding $1 million to a team who creates an affordable device that can quickly, automatically, and quietly send an emergency alert to responders.

 Jain collects meteorites.
 His collection, which by 2012 had cost him $5 million, consists of 'witnessed falls'; meteorites that observers have seen moving through the atmosphere.

 Personal life

 Jain married in 1988 and moved with his family to Seattle.
-He has three children.
+He has three children including Ankur Jain.